-The Transmission Charge will be payable in monthly instalments from the date backfeed is provided to 31 March in the financial year prior to that in which the TEC is applicable i.e. when the generator starts paying generation TNUoS.
-The One-off charge will be payable at the time it is incurred as a single figure.
-This charge may be deferred by agreement, but will then incur IDC.
-The specific details of the charge and the payment timings will be set out in the relevant connection agreement.
+The financing cost component will be considered a Transmission Charge as it is a one-off charge being paid over a longer period.
+It will be payable in monthly instalments from the date backfeed is provided to 31 March in the financial year prior to that in which TEC is applicable, that is, when the generator starts paying generation TNUoS.

+The incremental costs will be a one-off charge payable upon completion of the works.
+This element of charge may be deferred by agreement but will then incur interest as detailed in CUSC Section 14.

+The specific details of the charge and the payment timings will be set out in the relevant connection agreement when varied.

 Predictability of the Charge

 Appendix H of a construction agreement lists the Enabling Works applicable to a particular connection.
-Cost profile information for these Enabling Works will be issued with the six monthly security updates from January 2016.
-You will be able to use these profiles together with this guidance to help make an estimate of the Transmission Charges which may be levied in relation to a request to delay.
-We appreciate these will only give you an indication as we will use the actual costs to calculate any charge.
+Cost profile information for these Enabling Works will be issued with the six monthly security updates.
+You will be able to use these profiles together with this guidance to help make an estimate of the GAV and financing costs element of a charge which may be levied in relation to a request to change the connection date although you will appreciate these will only give you an indication as we will use the actual costs to calculate any charge.

-The size of a One-off Charge is site specific and dependant on the circumstances at the time.
+The values of any incremental costs are site specific and dependant on the circumstances at the time a change in connection date is requested.
 These are additional costs above and beyond the scope of works initially planned to meet the original connection date.
-The full details of these costs will be provided with the offer.
-For project specific information the appropriate Customer Account Managers can provide assistance.
+The full details of these costs will be provided with the modification offer.
+For project specific information your Connection Contract Manager can provide assistance.

-Appendix A – Example Charge for Delay
+Appendix A – Example Charge for investment costs which become inefficient

 Generator A requires a new substation and connection to existing substation C. Generator B is connecting at a location between A and C. As a result substation A and line A-B are solely required for generator A. Works at Substation B and the line from B-C will be shared with Generator B.